resonatehq-examples/example-kafka-worker-py/README.md

 ![RedPanda+Resonate component diagram](./static/redpanda+resonate-component-diagram.png)

 To illustrate these points, the Resonate Application Node in this example app pretends to be a process that deletes records.
 It pulls messages off a topic / queue, each message containing the ID of a record that needs to be permanently deleted.
-We don't know how much data is related the record ID, so the application simulates a random amount.
+We don't know how much data is related to the record ID, so the application simulates a random amount.
 Once the operation is complete, and the data deleted, the application node puts a new message onto a different queue where we can assume some other component would then take the next steps, perhaps notifying someone of deletion.

 ### Application flow details